 Flexible security credential management

 IAM allows you to authenticate users in several ways, depending on how they want to use AWS services.
 You can assign a range of security credentials including passwords, key pairs, and X.509 certificates.
 You can also enforce multi-factor authentication (MFA) on users who access the AWS Management Console or use APIs.

 Leverage external identity systems

 You can use IAM to grant your employees and applications access to the AWS Management Console and to AWS service APIs, using your existing identity systems.
-AWS supports federation from corporate systems like Microsoft Active Directory as well as external Web Identity Providers like Google and Facebook.
+AWS supports federation from corporate systems like Microsoft Active Directory as well as standards-based identity providers.

 Seamlessly integrated into AWS services

 IAM is integrated into most AWS services.
 This provides the ability to define access controls from one place in the AWS Management Console that will take effect throughout your AWS environment.